 A Stormy but Tasty Series

-Don't consider the cultivar, Perfect Storm in isolation.
+Don't consider Perfect Storm in isolation.
 This new rose mallow plant is just one part of a series of plants within the Summerific brand, all in different colors.
 The series of plants for planting zones 5 to 9 includes:

 These are all hybrid cultivars of Hibiscus moscheutos (known commonly as the hardy hibiscus plant) and similar species.
-This is the "tasty" section in this series (Cherry Cheesecake, etc.).
+This is the "tasty" section in the series (Cherry Cheesecake, etc.).
 Then there's the "stormy" section, of which Perfect Storm is a part (another member of the series is Ballet Slippers; its flowers are a lighter color than the rest).
 The tasty-sounding cultivars may remind some gardeners of a series of Dianthus plants that also bear names that sound absolutely scrumptious, such as Strawberry Parfait and Raspberry Parfait.
 In both cases, the names have nothing to do with edibility; rather, they are meant to be suggestive and refer to the various shades of "fruity" pink and red that the flowers come in.

 What's Special About Perfect Storm Hibiscus